joshjh2002/software-engineering-models/LearningPlan.md

 I am a Computer Science student at the University of Reading, and I have a background in computing, in both an educational and work-related sense.
 I have completed an A-Level in Computer Science, and I work for a web-based retail company, where I oversee technical support and IT.
 I am excited to complete a degree in Computer Science and further understand what is, frankly, a fundemental part of everyones lives in the Information Age.
 I am going to break-down my degree and all the aspects within it, outlining the researching and topics I will involve myself in to better understand the topics I am intersted in.

 ## Background
 To complete my degree, I must complete a large amount of work to show my understanding of the topic and what I need to do to succeed.
-In this report, I will be outlining my degree and what I have to do in order to accomplish it, as well as provide a Gantt chart to show the time alloted to each portion of my degree.
+In this report, I will be outlining my degree and what I must do in order to accomplish it, as well as provide a Gantt chart to show the time alloted to each portion of my degree.

 My degree is broken down into 4 years, each of which include a range of topics for me to explore and become a part of.
 In each year, I must complete my modules to progress, if I fail, I must retake the exams and forfit some marks in the process.